cheatham1/OPBG_AI/README.md

 # Understanding the vaccine stance of Italian tweets

-Social media is often used to express opinions and attitudes, and being "anonomous" it can be very useful for understanding public opinion.
+Social media is often used to express opinions and attitudes, and being "anonomous" it can be very useful source of data for understanding public opinion on a subject.
 I worked on a project for research hospital OPBG (https://www.ospedalebambinogesu.it/) studying vaccine related tweets.
 In July 2022 we published our findings https://www.frontiersin.org/journals/public-health/articles/10.3389/fpubh.2022.948880/full#B29